 What Does it Take to Be a Surveyor?

-Surveyor Example Make exact measurements and determine property boundaries.
+Surveyor Definition Make exact measurements and determine property boundaries.
 Provide data relevant to the shape, contour, gravitation, location, elevation, or dimension of land or land features on or near the earth’s surface for engineering, mapmaking, mining, land evaluation, construction, and other purposes.

 - Analyze survey objectives and specifications to prepare survey proposals or to direct others in survey proposal preparation.